-The Story Behind the Trends-.
-The NI average has dropped to 78.5% in June 13.
-Castlereagh has been consistently above the NI average and Belfast below.
+The Story Behind the Trends - The NI average has had a drop in June 13 to 78.5%.
+All areas are above the NI average except Carrickfergus, Coleraine and Moyle.
+Key Stage TWO Years 5-7 Ages 9 to 11 Excludes Special & Independent Schools.
 Please Note: Due to a different assessment procedure information is only available at Level 4 or above.
 Level 5's are contained within the Level 4 or above information from June 2013.